Blue-Cardigan/whatgov/src/content/cookies.md

 We may update this cookie policy periodically.
 Last updated: [Date]

 ## Questions?
-If you have questions about our cookie usage, please contact us at legal@whatgov.co.uk
+If you have questions about our cookie usage, please contact us at support@whatgov.co.uk